pschaus/LINFO1121/source/part4/ex1.rst

 Exercise 4.1.11 (Rabin-Karp)
 """"""""""""""""""""""""""""

-Explain how to search for a sub-string of size :math:`m` in a long string of size :math:`n` in :math:`\mathcal{O}(n)` using an incremental hash function.
+Explain how to search for a substring of length :math:`m` in a text of length :math:`n` in :math:`\mathcal{O}(n)` time using an incremental hash function.
-How would you do it if you have :math:`k` strings of size :math:`m` to search in the long string of size :math:`n`?
+How would you do this if you had :math:`k` patterns of length :math:`m` to search for in a text of length :math:`n`?
-What would be the complexity of your method?
-Is it better than running the Rabin-Karp algorithm k times?
+What is the time complexity of your method?
+Is it better than running the Rabin-Karp algorithm :math:`k` times?

 .. answer::